You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Other truthful knowledge partitions

 \end{example}

-The following result shows that this new knowledge partition is truthful.
-Although this knowledge partition is pairwise-comparison-based, Theorem~\ref{thm:block} does not follow from Theorem~\ref{thm:compare}.
-Indeed, the proof of Theorem~\ref{thm:block} given in Section~\ref{sec:proofs-section-ref} relies on some different ideas.
+The next result confirms that this new knowledge partition is truthful.
+Although it is pairwise-comparison-based, Theorem~\ref{thm:block} does not follow directly from Theorem~\ref{thm:compare}; its proof in Section~\ref{sec:proofs-section-ref} relies on different ideas.